Today I’m answering your questions, “What Is a Delinquent Tax Auction Sale?

 Ted Thomas has helped many investors understand the answer to: “What is a tax defaulted property auction (delinquent tax auction) like?” and the secrets to avoid costly mistakes.

-Ted Thomas specializes in tax deed and tax lien investing, and Ted’s the only one who provides full support and complete training with home study courses, Q&A webinars, live tutorials, workshops & web classes, and personal one-on-one coaching.
+Ted Thomas specializes in tax deed and tax lien investing at delinquent tax auctions, and Ted’s the only one who provides full support and complete training with home study courses, Q&A webinars, live tutorials, workshops & web classes, and personal one-on-one coaching.